JAMK-IT/TTOW0211-221-game-development/info-project.md

 ## 2. Create documents
 In this Game programming project course, you will create the following documents:

-*	Game project plan:
+-	Game project plan
-  *	Name of your project
+  -	Name of your project
-  *	Objectives for the project
+  -	Objectives for the project
-  *	Contact information list; roles in this project (see list above)
+  -	Contact information list; roles in this project (see list above)
-  *	Communication plan (this was decided during the phase 1, see above)
+  -	Communication plan (this was decided during the phase 1, see above)
-  *	Phase/task list (features taken from the game design document) => schedule (Gantt chart or similar) and workload estimates
+  -	Phase/task list (features taken from the game design document) => schedule (Gantt chart or similar) and workload estimates
-  *	Risk management plan (list potential risks, evaluate their severity and probability, plan mitigating actions and actions if risk comes true)
+  -	Risk management plan (list potential risks, evaluate their severity and probability, plan mitigating actions and actions if risk comes true)
-*	Game definition document(s) (1-3 pages) (also called synopsis): list the different ideas from your team and illustrate at least the following in order to decide which game idea would be the best:
+-	Game definition document(s) (1-3 pages) (also called synopsis): list the different ideas from your team and illustrate at least the following in order to decide which game idea would be the best:
-  *	Name of your game
+  -	Name of your game
-  *	Game idea, background story, depict its' world (=> synopsis; read instructions)
+  -	Game idea, background story, depict its' world (=> synopsis; read instructions)
-  *	Aim of the game
+  -	Aim of the game
-  *	Players actions in game
+  -	Players actions in game

 In addition, consider illustrating player and game interactions (how they apply to each other); the appearance of game (graphics etc.); user interface (between game and the player); level design; and technical requirements in brief (no details, the idea is to get reader interested / exited about your game idea).